Acousto-optic reconstruction of exterior sound field based on concentric circle sampling with circular harmonic expansion: Simulation

 To further assess reconstruction performance under varying noise conditions, different levels of white Gaussian noise were introduced to the 2$\,$kHz reference sound field.
-The NMSE performance of the four methods in reconstructing the noisy sound field is presented in Fig.~\ref{fig:07}.
+The NMSE performance of the four methods in reconstructing the noisy sound field is presented in Fig.~\ref{Fig_7}.
+We evaluate the performance of the proposed solution when the sound source is placed at the center position (Fig.~\ref{Fig_7a}) and when it is slightly off-center (Fig.~\ref{Fig_7b}).
 The findings illustrate the persistent supremacy of the proposed CHE algorithm in comparison to the FBP, ART, and PWE across different noise levels.
 In high-noise regions, such as with an SNR between 15 and 30, it can be observed that the NMSE performance of the FBP and ART algorithms is poor, consistently remaining above 0.
 In contrast, the PWE algorithm performs better, occasionally reaching a threshold of -2$\,$dB.
 Meanwhile, the proposed CHE algorithm achieves excellent performance, with NMSE values ranging from -17$\,$dB to -5$\,$dB, even in the presence of strong noise with an SNR between 15 and 30.
 Moreover, in a noise-free environment, the sound fields reconstructed by the FBP, ART, and PWE methods reach saturation points of NMSE at -10.7$\,$dB, -13.8$\,$dB, and -2.78$\,$dB, respectively.
 In contrast, the sound fields reconstructed by the proposed CHE algorithm consistently exhibit ongoing quality improvement as SNR increases, approaching sound field quality levels obtained in a noise-free environment, with an NMSE of -19.4$\,$dB.

 The reasons why the CHE method outperformed the other methods can be considered as follows.
 Since FBP and ART do not consider the characteristics of sound, the reconstruction is based purely on the data.
 This can lead to the reconstruction of non-acoustic components present due to the discrete observations or noise.
 As demonstrated by the reconstruction results at 1$\,$kHz and 2$\,$kHz, this approach permits the inclusion of unwanted patterns that are clearly different from the actual physical sound.
 This limitation should be the reason why FBP and ART perform worse than CHE.
 PWE uses a superposition of plane waves coming from outside infinity to model a sound field in which no sound sources or objects exist inside the restored region.
 This is clearly different from the sound field used in this simulation, and the large restoration error is thought to be caused by the mismatch between the assumptions made by such a physical model and the data.
 On the contrary, CHE is constructed based on a physical model of a sound field radiated from a sound source inside of the smaller circle to the outside, so the assumptions of the algorithm and the data are consistent, and it has high restoration accuracy.
 The simulation results confirmed the effectiveness of the proposed method for the external sound field reconstruction problems.